cultural-impact-of-warfare

 Other Protective Gear and Improvisations

 In addition to shields, mail, and helmets, Germanic warriors used simpler defenses.
 Greaves or leg armor appear in some graves, but they were uncommon.
 Instead, warriors relied on thick wool trousers and boots.
 A few warriors might carry a small buckler as a backup, but the standard shield remained the primary defense.
-Some shafts of spears were wrapped with iron bands to prevent being cut, turning the spear itself into a defensive tool.
-Additionally, the angon (a heavy javelin with a long iron shank) could be thrust into the ground to form an obstacle against cavalry—a defensive technique noted in later Frankish warfare.
+The shafts of some spears were wrapped with iron bands to prevent them from being cut, turning the spear itself into a defensive tool.
+Additionally, the angon—a heavy javelin with a long iron shank—could be thrust into the ground to form an obstacle against cavalry, a defensive technique noted in later Frankish warfare.
 The use of the framea (a lighter javelin) as both a throwing weapon and a stabbing implement meant that Germanic warriors carried their own layered defense: the shield for close combat, the spear for reach, and the javelins for disrupting enemy formations before contact.

 Impact on Warfare and Legacy